bhall2001/serverless-nextjs-github-ci-cd/README.md

 Our goal is to deploy a project generated with create-next-app and serverless nextjs to staging and production environments simply by checking into the master branch and tagging a commit with a version number.

-First, create a new repository on Github.
+First, create a new repository on GitHub.
 After all we intend to deploy staging and production environments automatically from Github ;-)

 Be sure to clone the repository to your local development environment.